When you support CPH, you support artistry, community and lifelong learning in Cleveland.

 How long does the initial Private Audition last?

-This depends on the candidate but each audition can take anywhere from 7 to 15 minutes.
+This depends on the candidate but each preliminary audition can take approximately 15 minutes.
 Although we do our best to adhere to the schedule, candidates should be prepared to wait up to 30 minutes in case appointments have fallen behind.

 Is there an age limit for candidates?

-Do you provide travel stipends to International students who wish to audition for the program?
+Do you provide travel stipends to International students who wish to audition in-person?

 No.